aosabook/500lines/pedometer/chapter.md

 ### get '/trial/*'

 The get '/trial/*' route is called with a file path.
 For example: http://localhost:4567/trial/public/uploads/female-168.0-70.0_100-100-1-walk-c.txt.
 It sets @trial through Trial.find, passing in the file_name from the url.
-It also sets @match_filtered_data through Trial.match_filtered_data.
 It then loads up the trial.erb view.

 ~~~~~~~
 <script src="/jquery.min.js"></script>